Glycogen Storage Disease

 Glycogen storage disease is an inherited condition that changes the way your body uses glycogen, a form of glucose, or sugar.
 There are at least nine known forms of glycogen storage disease (GSD).
 GSDs are categorized according to the specific gene mutation that is present.
 The types are:

 Type I. Also known as von Gierke’s disease, this is the most common form of GSD, although only one person in 100,000 has it.
-If you have type I, you lack the enzyme you need to turn glycogen into glucose.
+If you have type I, you lack the enzyme you need to turn glycogen into glucose in the liver.

 Type II.
 This form of GSD is also known as Pompe disease.
 If you have this disorder, you have a genetic mutation that reduces or eliminates your levels of an enzyme called GAA, which helps process glycogen.